a20351766/mchain1.2/docs/source/build_network.rst

-Before we begin, if you haven't already done so, you may wish to check that you have all the :doc:`prereqs` installed on the platform(s) on which you'll be developing blockchain applications and/or operating Hyperledger Fabric.
+Before we begin, if you haven't already done so, you may wish to check that you have all the :doc:`prereqs` installed on the platform(s) on which you'll be developing blockchain applications and/or operating Hyperledger Mchain.

 You will also need to :doc:`install`.
-You will notice that there are a number of samples included in the ``fabric-samples`` repository.
+You will notice that there are a number of samples included in the ``mchain-samples`` repository.
 We will be using the ``first-network`` sample.
 Let's open that sub-directory now.

 .. code:: bash

-  cd fabric-samples/first-network
+  cd mchain-samples/first-network

 .. note:: The supplied commands in this documentation
-          **MUST** be run from your ``first-network`` sub-directory of the ``fabric-samples`` repository clone.
+          **MUST** be run from your ``first-network`` sub-directory of the ``mchain-samples`` repository clone.
 If you elect to run the commands from a different location, the various provided scripts will be unable to find the binaries.